MattInglisWhalen/MattInglisWhalen/README.md

 Hi!
-I’m @MattInglisWhalen, a recent PhD graduate from the Univerity of Toronto.
-For my PhD I worked in theoretical particle physics studying Effective Field Theories for Quantum Chromodynamics.
+I’m @MattInglisWhalen, a PhD graduate from the Univerity of Toronto where I worked in theoretical particle physics studying Effective Field Theories for Quantum Chromodynamics.

-I have recently completed a data science certification at DataCamp in order to translate my skills into the day-to-day language and tooling used in the data science industry, and I am eager to begin working on interesting problems in the data science industry.
+I'm interested in building and deploying useful software tools for business-oriented solutions.
+I have a strong background in numerical optimization, statistics, and data modeling, and have many years of experience in harnessing these skills to find key insights from data.

+I also have a few side projects in game development.
+My studio Welcomeblack Gaming

-Languages: Python / SQL / C++ / Mathematica / LaTeX
+Programming: Python / SQL / R / C++ / C# / C / Bash

+Data Science: scikit-learn / PyTorch / Pandas / Seaborn / Tableau

-Math Techniques: Multivariable Calculus / Differential Equations / Statistics / Curve-Fitting / Mathematical Modelling
+Mathematics: Multivariable Calculus / Differential Equations / Statistics / Curve-Fitting / Mathematical Modelling

-Data Science Tools: scikit-learn / Keras / PyTorch / Pandas / Seaborn / Tableau
 <!---
 This is a comment
 --->